UK FSHD & DM Patient Registry Project Manager

 This registry is for patients living in the United Kingdom who are affected by Myotonic Dystrophy type 1 (DM1, Curschmann-Steinert).
 TREAT-NMD has already launched several other registries that are collecting data to prepare for trial readiness, such as the global registries for patients with Duchenne Muscular Dystrophy and Spinal Muscular Atrophy.

-- Pogoryelova O, Cammish P, Skrinar A, Rao S, Lochmuller H, Kakis E. GNE myopathy worldwide epidemiology based on the patient self-reported registry'.
-In: NEUROMUSCULAR DISORDERS.
-2015, THE BOULEVARD, LANGFORD LANE, KIDLINGTON, OXFORD OX5 1GB, ENGLAND: PERGAMON-ELSEVIER SCIENCE LTD.
+- Pogoryelova O, Cammish P, Skrinar A, Rao S, Lochmuller H, Kakis E. GNE myopathy worldwide epidemiology based on the patient self-reported registry.
+In: 20th International Congress of the The World Muscle Society.
+2015, Brighton, UK: Elsevier.